CN22 and CN23 Customs Forms: The Complete UK Seller Guide (2026)

 Two things sellers often miss:

 Which form do you need?
-The £270 rule
+Retail £270 rule vs OBA

 Two boundary notes worth knowing.
-First, the £270 line refers to the value of the contents you declare.
-If you’re near the line, check the current figure on Royal Mail’s customs page before you post, because thresholds are set by international postal rules and can be revised.
+First, the retail £270 line refers to the value of the contents you declare.
+Check the current rule in Royal Mail’s Send an item help and follow any destination- or service-specific document that your postage flow generates.
 Second, Northern Ireland is a special case: parcels sent from NI to the EU move as they did before Brexit and don’t need CN22 or CN23 forms.
 Everything in this guide is written from a Great Britain perspective.

 Sending to the EU?
 Yes, you need one